FreddieBoi/Stromming/README.md

 Strömming
 ===========
-Strömming (or Stromming) is a simple console application to use when you want to find what streaming services have the content you want to watch.
+Strömming (or more internationally Stromming) is a simple console application to use when you want to find what streaming services have the content you want to watch.

 Services
 --------